tariqs26/yelpcamp-client/README.md

 # YelpCamp

-A full stack web application, where users can create, edit, delete and view and review campgrounds locations The app is built with the MERN stack, and is deployed on Vercel.
+A full stack web application, where users can create, edit, delete and view and review campgrounds locations The app is built with the MERN stack.

 ## Tech Stack